 SensorType.
 See the Phidget22 API for more details.
 To determine the ORP of a solution, make sure the DIP switch on the board is flipped to the ORP side.
 Given the voltage from the sensor, the following formula can be applied:

 ORP electrodes give a typical range of -2V to 2V, where the positive values are for oxidizers and the negative values are for reducers.

 Words of Caution

-The pH Adapter Board should be used to measure solutions that are 'electrically quiet'.
+The 1130 should be used to measure solutions that are electrically quiet.
 Measuring pH in electrically noisy environments such as tanks with mixing pumps, and even other measuring devices is not recommended.

-Review the data sheet for the electrode you have selected for your application to ensure that it complies with the device specifications of the pH Adapter Board.
+Review the data sheet for the electrode you have selected for your application to ensure that it complies with the device specifications of the 1130.
 The important specification is the output voltage of the electrode.
-Many electrodes will work but it is important to verify compliance before connecting an electrode to the Adapter Board.
+Many electrodes will work but it is important to verify compliance before connecting an electrode to the 1130.
 In fact, any type of sensor that uses a BNC connector and complies with the voltage range of the 1130 should work.
-We have reviewed the following electrodes, and found that they can be used with the pH Adapter Board.
+We have reviewed the following electrodes, and found that they can be used with the 1130.
 This is by no means a comprehensive list, but can be used as a comparison with other electrodes if necessary.

-For more information on pH and ORP probes, check the PH/ORP Sensor Primer.
+For more information on pH and ORP probes, check the PH/ORP Sensor Guide.

 What to do Next

 - Programming Languages - Find your preferred programming language here and learn how to write your own code with Phidgets!

 - Phidget Programming Basics - Once you have set up Phidgets to work with your programming environment, we recommend you read our page on to learn the fundamentals of programming with Phidgets.